martingardner/node-mongodb/README.md

 * also using mongoosejs as an ORM for mongodb
 * playground folder is just using the native mongodb drivers
 * server folder is using mongoose
+* express and body-parser added in to take REST calls